amandakoka/bookwish/README.md

 4.  **Adding Books:** As a user, I want to easily add books to my wishlist.
 5.  **Editing Books:** As a user, I want to be able to edit the details of books I have added to my wishlist.
 6.  **Deleting Books:** As a user, I want to have the option to remove books from my wishlist.
+7. **Private Wishlist:** As a user, I want assurance that my wishlist remains private and accessible only to me.
+8. **Easy Logout:** As a user, I want a straightforward and quick method to log out of my account, ensuring my privacy and security.

 # Design Choices